Meet Kourier

 Writing a reliable server requires timers.
 Malicious users intentionally send data slowly on multiple connections to attack a server.
 Timers help to prevent that abuse from happening.
 However, userspace timer implementations are generally not designed with the requirements of high-performance servers as a use case.

 For example, every time a server starts to process a request, it resets a request timer, and whenever the server responds to a request, it starts an idle timer.
-Typical timer implementations are not optimized for this use case of multiple resets without timeouts.
-That's why some frameworks use deadlines instead of real timeout-based timers to achieve better benchmark results.
+Typical timer implementations are not optimized for this use case, which involves multiple resets without timeouts.

-However, deadlines can only prevent slow senders.
-They are useless against rogue senders that keep the connection open indefinitely after sending only part of a request.
+Although deadlines prevent slow senders, they are useless against rogue senders that keep the connection open indefinitely after sending only part of a request.

 Kourier provides a timer implementation that allows timers to be reset millions of times per second without incurring system calls or memory allocations.
 Kourier's implementation provides timeout-based timers and can be viewed as an ultra-lightweight version of Qt's coarse timers.